hcarnes/hcarnes.github.io/_posts/2019-06-22-group_by_vs_reduce.markdown

 </table>

 # JavaScript's reduce method
 What if you're working in JavaScript and have an array of objects you need to group by a particular property?
-Well, let's extend the example above by assuming we have an array of city objects, and each object has the property of `name` and `state`.
+Well, let's extend the example above by assuming we have an array of location objects, and each object has the property of `name` and `city` and `state`.
 JavaScript's `reduce` method is one way to approach the problem.

 > According to the the MDN documentation, "the reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.

-You can write a function that takes 2 parameters: the array of objects and the property that you would like to group the object by.
-The property will represent the "bucket" that you put your cities in based on their state.
+You can write a function that takes 2 parameters: the array of objects and the properties that you would like to group the object by.
+The properties will represent the "bucket" that you put your `locations` in based on their state.

 The reduce method below takes the following arguments: